craigmckeachie/handsonreact.com/docs/24-ReactReduxThunk.md

   static translateStatusToErrorMessage(status) {
     switch (status) {
       case 401:
-        return 'Please login again.';
+        return "Please login again.";
       case 403:
-        return 'You do not have permission to view the items.';
+        return "You do not have permission to view the items.";
       default:
-        return 'There was an error retrieving the items.
-Please try again.';
+        return "There was an error retrieving the items.
+Please try again.";
     }
   }